chandreshkkhatri/utilities/ find-house-near-you/README.md

 - 🔄 Auto-scroll WhatsApp Web and Facebook Groups to load full chat/post history
 - 🔑 Optional Chrome profile reuse for session persistence
 - ⚠️ Multiple robust selectors for Facebook's dynamic content
+- 🧩 Chrome Extension: extract rental details from any website selection with AI parsing, view results in a table, and export CSV
+  - Supports selecting multiple posts at once: split by blank lines or separators

 ## Prerequisites